SiriusCraft/course-6.824-distributed-systems/questions/README.md

 #### Answer:

 For example, a server **A** reads the value **x** successfully and thus holds a copy of **x**.
 Then another server **B** writes the value **x** successfully while the manager does not wait for confirmation messages for the invalidates.
 Assume that the network is slow then, after a long time, we may still read the old value of **x** from the server A even though the writing is finished.
-Or in other words, the value of **xx** is inconsistent after the writing is finished successfully.
+Or in other words, the value of **x** is inconsistent after the writing is finished successfully.

+## Lecture 10

+#### Question:

+Distributed Shared Memory on Standard Workstations and Operating Systems.
+Suppose that a simplified version of Treadmarks, called Dreadmarks, simply sent all modifications of variables between an acquire and a release to the next processor to acquire the same lock.
+No other modifications are sent.
+What changes does Treadmarks send that Dreadmarks does not?
+Outline a specific simple situation in which Treadmarks would provide more useful or intuitive memory behavior than Dreadmarks.

+#### Answer: